richard5zx/CertificateGetter/Blog.md

 16/02/24
     Achievements:
-        Sucessfully created a database and table in pgadmin 4 (postgreSQL) Sucessfully connected with database server from java
+        - Sucessfully created a database and table in pgadmin 4 (postgreSQL)

-    Next steps:
+        - Sucessfully connected with database server from java

+    To do:
         - Implement funtion to add data to a table in the database
         - Implement function to create a database
         - Implment another table

     Resources used:
         - https://www.youtube.com/watch?v=OLmAZmBSwMo

+17/02/24
+    Achievement:
+        - Sucessfully added data into database

+    To do:
+        - Need to refind the function
+        - Implement funtion to add data to a table in the database
+        - Implement function to create a database
+        - Implment another table